Skip to main content

 A Family Contribution

-Barbara and Phil Rucker live in the Madison County town of Marshall, where much of the main street was flooded and the post office was swept away.
-The two NC State graduates (Barbara in materials science and engineering, Phil in textile chemistry) made it through the storm without much damage, which gave them the opportunity to volunteer through their church and local relief agencies.
+Barbara and Phil Rucker live in the Madison County town of Mars Hill.
+The two NC State graduates (Barbara in materials science and engineering, Phil in chemical engineering and textile science) made it through the storm without much damage, which gave them the opportunity to volunteer through local relief agencies.

-With access to cellular service and mobile data, Barbara has shared her photos of working at the Marshall campus of Asheville-Buncombe Technical Community College, which transitioned from a local distribution site to a FEMA-controlled collection site, and at Mountain Grace Baptist Church, where the couple regularly attend services.
+With access to cellular service and mobile data, Barbara has shared her photos of working at the Marshall campus of Asheville-Buncombe Technical Community College, which transitioned from a local distribution site to a FEMA-controlled administrative site, and at Mountain Grace Baptist Church.

 People volunteer at a FEMA distribution site in Madison County